dldasomlee/Python-Projects/Lending Club/README.md

 ##Process
 1. Data Cleaning: Prepare data on loans for predictive modeling
 2. Setting up the features: Explore data and prepare the features for modeling
-3. Predicting the moedles: Train, test, and iterate on machine learning models **IN PROGRESS**
+3. Predicting the models: Train, test, and iterate on machine learning models **IN PROGRESS**

 ##Finding
 **IN PROGRESS**